Sotarox/world/README.md

   - cd to `backend`
   - Build a docker image by `docker build --platform linux/amd64 . -t ghcr.io/sotarox/world-app:0.0.1`
     - NOTE: `0.0.1` is the newest version number, which must be incremented each time manually.
-  - After that create a latest tag with the same image: `docker tag ghcr.io/sotarox/world-app:0.0.1 ghcr.io/sotarox/world-app:latest`
   - Push both docker image to GitHub package registry:
     - `docker push ghcr.io/sotarox/world-app:0.0.1`
-    - `docker push ghcr.io/sotarox/world-app:latest` // this one override the old world-app:latest in registry
     - NOTE: Docker login with GitHub's Personal Access Token (PAT) is necessary for push.

 ## Debug Frontend (Next.js)